 Yes, it’s a stressful time for everyone and indulgences are totally on the agenda.
-But how about making some steps towards healthier plant-based versions of traditional Christmas recipes?
+But why not make some steps towards healthier plant-based versions of traditional Christmas recipes?

 Maybe even try a simple vegan Christmas side to share with everyone?111+ Unique Vegan Gift Ideas →

 If you’re a new vegan, we totally get that you might be particularly nervous about this time of year.
 Both Thanksgiving and Christmas often feature dead animals as the centerpiece of the table which can be a bummer.